Natural Childbirth – Stages, Benefits & How to Prepare

-In the second or more active phase, you may experience more labour pains, as the cervix dilates from four to seven centimetres.
-This phase lasts around 3 to 6 hours during first childbirth, and half the time during subsequent births.
+In the second or more active phase, you may experience more labour pains as the cervix dilates from four to seven centimetres.
+This phase lasts around 3 to 6 hours during the first childbirth and half the time during subsequent births.

 The final phase of cervical dilation is the transition phase, during which the cervix dilates from eight to 10 centimetres.
 This phase typically lasts from 20 minutes to a maximum of 2 hours during first childbirth and is substantially reduced during subsequent births.